 Pesto wasn’t something that was ever found in my fridge whilst growing up.
 I’m not sure why this was really.
 Perhaps my parents didn’t like it, or maybe they just never thought of buying it whilst out doing the weekly food shop.
 Whatever the reason was, it meant that until the age of about 13 I had never tried pesto.

 Chickpeas really are a fantastically versatile ingredient.
-I use chickpeas a fair amount, mainly in currys and stews and sometimes when attempting hummus, although I just cannot get that recipe right.
-It’s one I’m working on though.
-Despite knowing that chickpeas are a great ingredient, it wasn’t until today that I really came to appreciate the vast versatility of the humble chickpea.
+I use chickpeas a fair amount, mainly in currys and stews and sometimes when attempting hummus, attempting being the key word there.
+It’s one I’m working on.
+Despite knowing that chickpeas are a great ingredient, it wasn’t until today that I really came to appreciate the incredible versatility of the humble chickpea.

 Once upon a time I used to be a true hater of coriander.
 I really found it difficult to eat and just couldn’t understand why anyone would deliberately ruin their food by adding such a horrible ingredient.
 For years I managed to avoid eating it and would check with restaurant staff before ordering any food to ensure my dish was coriander-free.
 It always was, well that was until I went travelling through South East Asia.